 These twelve Confusion Buster Cards™ are immediately useful for dissolving confusion on the spot, and they’re the perfect companion to the news, Facebook, Twitter, co-workers, neighbors, politicians, and all your relatives at family functions.

 We hear more and more that our society is the most polarized it’s ever been.
 And everything we see and hear can be so confusing.
 It’s certainly obvious to you that CONFUSION has become the stock and trade of our modern world.

-On the other hand, we the people could also be far more capable of dealing with our complicated world in an equal and opposite direction and dissolve the confusion and polarization.
+On the other hand, we the people could also be far more skilled at dissolving that confusion in an equal and opposite direction, for ourselves, right as it happens.

-For the first time we’ve now made it extra easy to do just that – dissolve away the confusion.
+For the first time we’ve now made it extra easy to do just that – dissolve away the confusion on the spot.

 Don’t let the disarming pictures above give you the wrong impression.
-This innovative approach is designed for absolutely everyone, of any age, in any country, and addresses just about every situation we encounter.
+This innovative approach is designed for absolutely everyone, of any age, in any country, and handles just about every situation we encounter.